 best performing stocks - shows a list of the top performing stocks for the year.

 Overbought stocks - The RSI indicator is showing these stocks as overbought.
-Keep in mind, some strong stocks may be in the overbought zone for a very long time.
+Keep in mind, that some strong stocks may be in the overbought zone for a very long time.

 Swing Trading Screener - find trending stocks with any custom technical indicator or chart pattern that you prefer.